-ReSure Sealant is indicated for intraoperative management of clear corneal incisions (up to 3.5mm) with a demonstrated wound leak for which a temporary dry surface can be achieved, in order to prevent postoperative fluid egress from such incisions following cataract surgery with intraocular lens (IOL) placement in adults.1
+ReSure Sealant is indicated for intraoperative management of clear corneal incisions (up to 3.5 mm) with a demonstrated wound leak for which a temporary dry surface can be achieved, in order to prevent postoperative fluid egress from such incisions following cataract surgery with intraocular lens (IOL) placement in adults.1

-Please see Important Safety Information below.
+Important Safety Information

 Benefits of ReSure Sealant